rust-lang/nomicon/src/arc-base.md

 This is okay because:
-* You can only get a mutable reference to the value inside an `Arc` if and only if it is the only `Arc` referencing that data
+* You can only get a mutable reference to the value inside an `Arc` if and only if it is the only `Arc` referencing that data (which only happens in `Drop`)
-* We use atomic counters for reference counting
+* We use atomics for the shared mutable reference counting

 ```rust,ignore
 unsafe impl<T: Sync + Send> Send for Arc<T> {}